ptrpl4/GitBookWiki/programming/js/js.md

 ### Other object types

-A Set object represents a set of values.
+- **Set** object represents a set of values.

-A Map object represents a mapping from keys to values.
+- **Map** object represents a mapping from keys to values.

-Various “typed array” types facilitate operations on arrays of bytes and other binary data.
+- Various **typed array** types facilitate operations on arrays of bytes and other binary data.

-The RegExp type represents textual patterns and enables sophisticated matching, searching, and replacing operations on strings.
+- **RegExp** type represents textual patterns and enables sophisticated matching, searching, and replacing operations on strings.

-The Date type represents dates and times and supports rudimentary date arithmetic.
+- **Date** type represents dates and times and supports rudimentary date arithmetic.

-Error and its subtypes represent errors that can arise when executing JavaScript code.
+- **Error** and its subtypes represent errors that can arise when executing JavaScript code.

 ## Operators

 Operators act on values (the operands) to produce a new value.

-#### _typeof_ operator
+### _typeof_ operator

 ```javascript
 console.log(typeof(9)); // number
 console.log(typeof 9); // number
 ```

-#### gt lt
+### comparison operators

-greater than (gt)
+greater than - *gt*

 ```js
 a > b